WHEELCHAIR & ADAPTIVE TENNIS

 - Midwest Wheelchair Tennis Programs Map and Contact Information

 - Wheelchair tennis tip sheet

-USTA adaptive tennis recognizes three main categories: physical conditions or disabilities, developmental/cognative coniditions or disabilities and emotional or social conditions.
-ADVERTISEMENT Visit the links below for additional information about adaptive tennis.
+USTA Midwest adaptive tennis recognizes three main categories: physical conditions or disabilities, developmental/cognitive conditions or disabilities and emotional or social conditions.
+We believe that everyone should benefit from the game of tennis.